buildLittleWorlds/levit/src/content/blog/pidgin-railroad.md

 that's neither here nor there.

-she could of made a song with a more doom and loneliness in it if she'd put her mind to it for about a thousand years but she only had a morning so this was the darkest she could get.
+she could of made a song with more doom and loneliness in it if she'd put her mind to it for about a thousand years but she only had a morning so this was the darkest she could get.